-Other rooms outside our partnership with King's are available by applying direct to the University of London.
+Other rooms outside our partnership with King's are available by applying direct to the University of London or to third party private accommodation providers.
 In addition, University of London's Housing service offers assistance and support to students who are looking for and living in private accommodation in London.